How to cite this paper

 We argue in this paper that, compared to generic meta-models, domain-specific

-meta-models that directly and explicity express domain-specific building rules may give
+meta-models that directly and explicity express domain-specific building rules may

-rise to more concise and less complex models that better capture the essentials of a domain
+rise to more concise and less complex models that better capture the essentials of

 and better support system development.